|(( home page ))|

 The base of the cats home is the first piece of plywood cut to size

 Plans on how to build a warm cats home can be modified to allow a pet heater to be installed into the cats resting area.
 A compact petheater provides a comfortable home in cold weather.
-The small weatherproof heater can be built into the cats enclosure or free standing inside enclosures.
+The small weatherproof heater can be built into the cats enclosure or left free standing.

 The measurements for the cats sleeping enclosure base panel will be guided by the size of your pet.